Welcome to Red Wolf WoodsThe red wolf had nearly vanished from the wild in the 1970s.

 - Uncover the story of red wolves and their struggle for survival.

-- Find out what you can do to help red wolves.
+- Find out how you can help red wolves.

 History & Conservation